jfnavarro/st_pipeline/doc/manual.rst

 and a BED file with all the transcripts.

 The ST Pipeline requires two fastq files, an IDs files (BARCODE, X, Y), the path to a STAR genome index, the path to a annotation file in GTF format and a dataset name.

 The ST Pipeline has many parameters, you can see a description of them by typing : st_pipeline_run.py --help

+Note that the minimum read length is dependant on the type of kit used, and should be adjusted accordingly, i.e. a 150bp kit should have a different minimun read length than a 75bp kit.

+Soft clipping is also not recommended when using the 75bp kit, due to the shorter length.

 @Author Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>